Foam Rolling Exercises

 Foam Rolling Exercises for Wrist Extensors

 Foam rolling exercises for wrist extensors are commonly used for elbow pain, such as lateral epicondylitis (tennis elbow) or medial epicondylitis (golfers elbow).
-A tennis ball or lacrosse ball on a table or against the wall is preferrable.
+A tennis ball or lacrosse ball on a table or against the wall is preferable.

 For tennis elbow roll against the wall, keeping just enough pressure to hold the ball stable against the wall.
 Avoid any boney prominences.
 You can play with angles and pressure to seek out forearm tenderness also known as trigger points.